Rei-SwitchBot/faq/en-us/Video Doorbell.md

 Actually, the Monitor works as a Wi-Fi extender.
 As long as the connection between the Monitor and the Doorbell remains stable, the video from the Doorbell can be viewed on the Add-on Monitor even on the second floor.

+---
+### Troubleshooting Background Noise Can Be Heard from the Monitor While It Is in Standby Mode

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. The issue you reported has been fixed in the firmware update.
+Please check for any available firmware updates by going to SwitchBot app → Video Doorbell → Gear icon → Firmware & Battery.
+If needed, update the firmware to the latest version located near the device.

+---
+### Troubleshooting the Monitor Only Displays Chinese and English, Unable to Switch to Other Languages.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. The issue you reported has been fixed in the firmware update.
+Please check for any available firmware updates by going to SwitchBot app → Video Doorbell → Gear icon → Firmware & Battery.
+If needed, update the firmware to the latest version located near the device.